microsoft/vscode-python/.github/test_plan.md

     1. Move your cursor to a line, but don't select anything.
 Shift-enter should send that line to the Interactive Window
 - [ ] Multiple installs
     1. Close and re-open VSCode to make sure that all jupyter servers are closed
-    1. Also make sure you are set to locally launch Jupyter and not connect to an existing URI
+    1. Also make sure you are set to locally launch Jupyter and not to connect to an existing URI
     1. In addition to your main testing environment install a new python or miniconda install (conda won't work as it has Jupyter by default)
     1. In VS code change the python interpreter to the new install
     1. Try `Run Cell`